10 October 2023

 “We’re educating young people and telling them to focus on their communities and identify issues there, using the tools and skills they have developed to create change,” Scarr says.

-Social purpose - Social purpose
+Social purpose: Real-world impact or virtue signalling? - Social purpose

 More action.
 Less talk.